AMDESE/elves/README.md

     cd elves
     bash create_guest_image.sh
     ```
+    Note:
-    Note: Disk image creation is supported only for Ubuntu 24.04 LTS (Noble Numbat).<br>
+    1. Disk image creation is supported only for Ubuntu 24.04 LTS (Noble Numbat).
+    2. When creating a guest image on a physical host with the SIT kernel module enabled, the appliance's IPv4 interface may fail to configure properly due to interference from the SIT0 interface.
+This issue is fixed in upstream libguestfs [commit](https://github.com/libguestfs/libguestfs/commit/dc218b25f0bc2704918748e4e8120ec436783e58).

 3. Bootstrap the avocado environment:
     ```bash